npranto/react-redux-starter/README.md

-# react-starter
+# react-redux-starter

-A starter kit / boilerplate for building React single page applications with Webpack 2, Babel, and Yarn
+A starter kit / boilerplate for building React single page applications with Redux, Webpack 2, Babel, and Yarn

 ## Features
 * A quick and simple setup guide to get started on building React single page applications.